-Alumni in all our areas of concentrations and Joint Degree Programs continue to do well in the job market and in the field of Library and Information Sciences.
+Alumni in all our areas of concentrations and joint degree programs continue to do well in the job market and in the field of Library and Information Sciences.
 Our goal is to make our graduates even more competitive by keeping our concentrations cutting-edge and marketable.
 The need for practitioners is very evident.
 The need for academicians is even greater.
-We are finding more and more of our students who are being prepared for Ph.D. work.
-Currently, there are four (?Jason Alston, LaTesha Velez, Roy Brown and Jamia Mills) of our recent graduates who are matriculating in Ph.D. programs
+We are finding more and more of our students who are prepared for Ph.D. work.
+Of our recent graduates, there are five students matriculating in Ph.D. programs (Jason Alston, LaTesha Velez, RaShauna Brannon, Roy Brown and Jamia Mills).
+Our graduates continue to excel in leadership and other positions in public and private institutions.